pairshaped/curlingio-docs/blog/2026-02-15-bilingual-by-design.md

 ---

-*This is part of an ongoing series documenting the technical decisions behind Curling IO Version 3.
-Previous post: [The Next Version of Curling IO](/blog/the-next-version-of-curling-io).*
+*This is part of an ongoing series documenting the technical decisions behind Curling IO Version 3.*